cancerberoSgx/univac/geometrizejs/README.md

  * for node.js and browsers.
  * TypeScript typings
  * Zero dependencies.
- * No implementation, just typings of generated JavaScript library.
+ * No implementation, just typings for generated JavaScript library.

 ## Usage